-- Creating post-mediation questionnaires to enable the Cook County program to assess participant satisfaction and report statistics to the Court.
+- Create post-mediation questionnaires to enable the Cook County program to assess participant satisfaction and report statistics to the Court.

-- Training mediators and developing, monitoring and evaluating grant-funded foreclosure mediation programs throughout Illinois.
+- Train mediators and develop, monitor and evaluate grant-funded foreclosure mediation programs throughout Illinois.

-- Participating in national bar association and federal government meetings about designing and evaluating foreclosure mediation programs.
+- Participate in national bar association and federal government meetings about designing and evaluating foreclosure mediation programs.

 "[RSI provided] a solid and motivating training program with the flexibility to anticipate and adapt to the changing landscape, from non-judicial to judicial foreclosures, and to focus on developing our ability to put together and offer a more cost-effective loan modification evaluation and solution process than any available judicial or non-judicial process."

 – Charles Crumpton, lawyer & mediator, Crumpton & Hansen, Honolulu, Hawaii.